Online, Mid-August until Mid-September

 What does it cost to participate?
 The course is free for all registered incoming undergraduate students.
-All readings and other materials will be provided for free.
+In addition, all readings and other materials will be provided for free.

 What do I need in order to participate?
-Students will need access to the internet for course materials and to participate in discussion groups.
+Students will need access to the internet for course materials and to participate in discussion groups for the summer sessions.

 When does the course start and end?
-The course begins August 16th and ends September 11th.
-This is during Seattle University's Summer Intersession term.
+The course begins the week of August 14 and concludes the week of Sept.
+3.

 Will I earn college credit for this course?
 Yes!
 This course is worth 2.0 credits towards the 180 required for graduation.
-To receive the two credits for this course, you will need to complete all course assignments and participate in the full four weeks of the course.
+To receive the two credits for this course, you will need to complete all course assignments and participate in the full course.
 The course does not fulfill any Core or major requirements.